jsecu/7DaysofRed/Day6.md

 #### Day 6

 As stated on Day 3, sandbox evasion is a fundamental apart of any attacker's strategy to infilrate a network.
-The chance of a peice of malware touching a virtual environment is extremely high since most host antivirus and email antivirus programs ultize that technique.
+The chance of a piece of malware touching a virtual environment is extremely high since most host antivirus and email antivirus programs utilize a sandbox.
 In order for an attacker to identify a virtual environment they will employ a series of checks included in their stage 0 payload.
-In this post we'll discuss enumerating registry keys and checking for artifcats to indicate a virtual environment.There are a number of virtual environment software such as VMware,VirtualBox,Sandboxie,Wine,Xen and many more.
+In this post we'll discuss enumerating registry keys and checking for artifacts to indicate a virtual environment.There are a number of virtual environment software such as VMware,VirtualBox,Sandboxie,Wine,Xen and many more.
 For each of these environments there are registry keys identifying them and their particular settings.
 For Example:

 #### VMWare: